Jake Walsh: Atlanta Braves

 On February 2, 2024, Walsh signed a minor league contract with the Atlanta Braves.
 In 11 relief outings for the Triple–A Gwinnett Stripers, he recorded a 2.31 ERA with 8 strikeouts across 11 2/3 innings pitched.
 On June 1, Walsh was released by the Braves organization.

 Ogden Raptors

 On August 5, 2025, Walsh signed with the Ogden Raptors of the Pioneer League.
+In five appearances for Ogden, he recorded a 3.60 ERA with nine strikeouts over five innings of work.
+Walsh was released by the Raptors on August 22.